 Property, plant, and equipment are stated at cost and depreciated over their estimated useful lives using the straight-line method.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value, the price that would be paid to acquire an asset with equivalent service potential, at the date of donation.
+Contractor's cost is a level 1 input used to determine acquisition value at the date developers donated infrastructure improvements to WMU.
 WMU's capitalization policy is \$500.